techhgirl/Steganography/README.md

 # Data Hiding in Images using Steganography
-Steganography project explained using an image file where the secret message has been hide which needs to be decoded using a secret passcode oe key.
+Steganography project explained using an image file where the secret message has been hidden which needs to be decoded using a secret passcode or key.

 ## Features

 - **Image file**
-  A secret message has been written in am image using the password. it encrypted using the python.
+  A secret message has been written in an image using the password. it encrypted using the python.
 - **Decrypt image file**
   Used the same password to retrieve the image messages.